Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The maritime hearings were held in St. John's on Dec.
 31-1942.
 The following were present: Captain Bernt, 1st Mate Moen, Able Seaman/Gunner Wick (at the wheel when Bello was torpedoed; he was rescued from the capsized lifeboat), and Able Seaman Wisnes (on lookout - rescued while holding on to a door, being the first one to be picked up by the corvette).

 The Belgian Emile Francqui was also sunk in this convoy (U-664) with the loss of 46 lives, and U-211 sank HMS Firedrake.
-The report states that the British Tortuguero was damaged (Dec.
+The report mentioned above claims that the British Tortuguero was damaged (Dec.
 16) as was the British Otina (Dec.
 20).
-Jürgen Rohwer does not list a convoy for the attack on Otina, and he does not mention Tortuguero at all (note that, like Bello, Otina had also previously arrived the U.K. with HX 216, the others, including Regent Lion, had arrived with HX 215).
+Otina was sunk by U-621 on Dec.
+20, with the loss of all 60 on board.
+Jürgen Rohwer does not name a convoy in connection with this ship, probably because she was straggling at the time, and he does not mention an attack on Tortuguero at all (note that, like Bello, Otina had also previously arrived the U.K. with Convoy HX 216, while the others, including Regent Lion, had arrived with HX 215).

-* Regent Lion was torpedoed again on Febr.
+* For info, Regent Lion was torpedoed again on Febr.
 17-1945 by U-300, Convoy UGS 72 (external link), towed to Tangier but declared a total loss (info from "Axis Submarine Successes of World War Two").
-According to Uboat.net, Otina was sunk by U-621 on Dec.
-20 (having become a straggler from the convoy - external link), with the loss of all 60 on board.

-Eye witness story:
+Eye witness account:

 According to an article found in "Krigsseileren" No. 4 for 1992 (also written by 2nd Mate R. K. Pedersen), the torpedo hit in the engine room at 05:20 while he was asleep.
 He ran up on deck where he found the 1st mate, the captain and a few others attempting to launch the lifeboat amidships.
 This boat had gotten stuck so they were all ordered to the rafts, but he was knocked overboard by the seas, though was able to get himself to the surface and on to a nearby raft, together with the captain (he says they were the only 2 on this raft).